cobwebch/linkhandler/README.md

 Set to 1 to force the link generation even if the record is hidden, deleted or the user is not allowed to access it.
-(NOTE: currently this does not work as expected)

 ##### typolink.mergeWithLinkhandlerConfiguration